Anki Vector review: Big on heart, not on smarts

 Separately, Anki’s put plenty of work into the software stack, collaborating with a 14-year Pixar veteran to build a toolset that allows the company’s animators to fine-tune Vector’s trajectory, velocity, and acceleration.
 A custom-built Linux-based operating system, meanwhile, taps artificial intelligence for tasks like object detection and object classification, simultaneous localization mapping (SLAM), pathfinding, and voice recognition.

-It’s all for toward the purpose of making a cute, spirited robot that feels admittedly lifelike.
+It’s all for the purpose of making a cute, spirited robot that feels admittedly lifelike.
 Leave Vector in his charging cradle for a while and it’ll audibly sigh (snore?), encouraging you to get off your behind and interact with him.
 Vector comes to attention when he sees a face he recognizes and can be taught to associate names with people he’s never seen before (although he occasionally had trouble remembering mine).
 And just like Cozmo, Vector complains loudly when you channel your inner sadist and dangle him above the ground.

 It’s Vector’s eyes that got me, honestly.
 With their puppy dog earnestness, it’s hard not to find the little thing endearing.
 It’s as emotive as any home robot I’ve encountered, thanks in part to the more than 1,500 animations and sound effects that pair perfectly with each of its expressions of annoyance, boredom, excitement, and inquisitiveness.

 But for all its displays of sentience, a lack of polish ruins the illusion.
 Put Vector in a room with suboptimal lighting and it’ll struggle to find its charging station or the Vector Cube — or worse, fall off a table.
-In my testing, it only lasts about half an hour to 45 minutes on a charge — short of Anki’s quoted hour — and takes a full two hours to charge.
+In my testing, it only lasts about 30 to 45 minutes on a charge — short of Anki’s quoted hour — and takes a full two hours to charge.
 Vector’s speech recognition engine rarely understands me on the first try, no matter how quiet the room or clear my pronunciation.
 And when it does manage to make out my commands, there’s a noticeable processing delay of about two seconds.

 Vector’s voice engine isn’t the most capable on the block — unlike most voice assistants and smart speakers, it can’t control smart home devices, pull up your calendar, or set a reminder.
 Instead, it’s limited to starting a timer, showing the time, snapping photos, answering basic questions about the weather, and spouting factoids about people, places, and things.

 Asking Vector something isn’t as seamless as with, say, Apple’s Siri — it’s a two-step flow.
-General knowledge queries require that you “tell” Vector you have a question (“Hey Vector, I have a question”) before it’ll respond.
+General knowledge queries require you to “tell” Vector you have a question (“Hey Vector, I have a question”) before it’ll respond.
 Ask too quickly or skip that crucial first step, and Vector won’t acknowledge what you said.

-In Vector’s defense, it can speak to a fairly wide variety of domains such as flight status, distances between places, birth dates of famous figures, sports scores, calorie counts, stocks, time zones, and unit and currency conversion, with more to come — including Alexa integration in some form — in the weeks ahead.
+In Vector’s defense, it can speak to a fairly wide variety of domains, such as flight status, distances between places, birth dates of famous figures, sports scores, calorie counts, stocks, time zones, and unit and currency conversion, with more to come — including Alexa integration in some form — in the weeks ahead.

 It’s a bit a little less capable on the entertainment front.
 Vector will give a cute little robot fist bump with its lift, and it’ll happily engage you in a game of blackjack, dealing out playing cards on his LED screen.
-But that’s more or less the extent of it, save a few tricks he can perform with the Vector Cube and a “wheelie” that involves Vector balancing on the back of its treads.
+But that’s more or less the extent of it, save a few tricks it can perform with the Vector Cube and a “wheelie” that involves Vector balancing on the back of its treads.

 An unpolished app